judebantony/cicd-github-action-example/README.md

 ![cucumberreport](./doc/cucumberreport.png)

 ### 24) Functional UI Test - Using BrowserStack. ###
+[BrowserStack](https://www.browserstack.com) is an Indian cloud web and mobile testing platform that provides developers with the ability to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices.

+[Selenium](https://www.selenium.dev) is an open-source umbrella project for a range of tools and libraries aimed at supporting web browser automation.
+Selenium provides a playback tool for authoring functional tests without the need to learn a test scripting language.

 Run the [Selenium](https://www.selenium.dev) UI [Cucumber](https://cucumber.io) Test Cases using [BrowserStack](https://www.browserstack.com) and capture the result.
 The feature files are present [here](https://github.com/judebantony/cicd-github-action-example/tree/main/src/test/resources/com/jba/ci/bdd/).